maulana-md/Quartz-Pinandhita-Ronrigata/content/index.md

 	- Translating (will be based on Mona Baker's book)
 - Indonesian articles about translation
 - Commission guidelines for other translation products
+- Sponsoring and/or donation pages, and what translation you can donate for

 ## Social Media